Kingston, Ont., man accused of serial abuse now faces nearly 100 charges | CBC News

 More counts of forcible confinement

-The 19 new charges announced by the OPP and Kingston Police on Tuesday include two more counts of sexual assault, one more count of sexual assault with choking, three more counts of forcible confinement and one more count of luring to make child pornography, according to a summary of the revised slate of charges released by police.
+The 19 new charges announced by the OPP and Kingston Police on Tuesday include two more counts of sexual assault, one more count of sexual assault with choking, three more counts of forcible confinement and one more count of luring to make child pornography.

-One of the additional charges, according to the revised court record, is that of sexual interference, meaning Haaima is alleged to have had sexual contact with a person who was under the age of 16.
+One of the additional charges is that of sexual interference, meaning Haaima is alleged to have had sexual contact with a person who was under the age of 16.

 The most recent woman to speak to CBC said that while she hates to see the list of alleged victims grow, it's been comforting, in a way, to know that she's not alone.